TheOdinProject/curriculum/rails_programming/introduction_to_rails/project_feet_wet.md

 We will be using the Ruby on Rails Tutorial by Michael Hartl throughout this course.
 It is a complete, step-by-step walkthrough of building and testing a Twitter-like microblogging application.
 It covers a lot of material but so does this course, so we'll be spacing out the chapters along the way to go with the appropriate lesson material.

-Though this tutorial is a major common theme across all the coming lessons and serves to tie them together into one major project, we'll also be building plenty of independent projects along the way.
+Through this tutorial is a major common theme across all the coming lessons which serves to tie them together into one major project.
+We'll also be building plenty of independent projects along the way.

 In this chapter, you'll build a simple scaffolded app on Rails.
-It won't be as complicated as the Blogger Tutorial was and is really just to make sure your system is all set up and your brain is switched into Rails mode.
+It won't be as complicated as the Blogger Tutorial was, and is really just to make sure your system is all set up and your brain is switched into Rails mode.

 ### Assignment
 <div class="lesson-content__panel" markdown="1">